Wetʼsuwetʼen: Name

+The endonym Wetʼsuwetʼen means "People of the Wa Dzun Kwuh River (Bulkley River)".

 Clans

-In the traditional Wetʼsuwetʼen governance system, there are five clans, which are further subdivided into thirteen house groups.
-Each house group is led by a single house chief, and also includes several sub chiefs (also referred to as "wing chiefs").
-Hereditary chief names (both house chiefs and sub chiefs) are usually passed on to a successor chosen by the incumbent name holder, more often than not through family lines.
-Clan membership is transmitted matrilineally, from mother to children.
+In the traditional Wetʼsuwetʼen governance system, there are five clans, which are further subdivided into 13 house groups.
+Each house group is led by a single house chief, and also includes several sub-chiefs (also referred to as "wing chiefs").
+Hereditary chief names (both house chiefs and sub-chiefs) are usually passed on to a successor chosen by the incumbent name holder, more often than not through family lines.
+Clan membership is Matrilineal, passed from mother to children.
 In Witsuwit'en, male hereditary chiefs are referred to as dinï zeʼ, and female hereditary chiefs are referred to as tsʼakë zeʼ.

 The house groups and house chiefs of each of the five clans, as well as the English names of the current house chiefs, can be found in the chart below.